-Now that we’re spending more time indoors due to shelter-in-place, it is more important to make sure the air you and your family breathe is healthy and clean.
+Now that we’re spending more time indoors due to shelter-in-place, it is important that the air you and your family breathe is healthy and clean.

-While there are several ways to limit your exposure to the coronavirus (handwashing, covering your cough or sneeze with a tissue), let’s focus on how your home heating and cooling systems can play a role in providing a cleaner and healthier environment.
+While there are several ways to limit your exposure to the coronavirus (hand washing, etc.), let’s focus here on how your home heating and cooling systems can play a role in a cleaner and healthier environment.

 According to the Center for Disease Control, the virus is mainly spread by large droplets in the air from coughing or sneezing.
-Second, an infected person may cough or sneeze in their hand and leave infected material on a doorknob that someone else may touch and then transfer it to their own mouth, nose, or eye.
 Your HVAC system’s air filters are the “face masks” of your home.
 They catch airborne particles but do not kill them.
-To reduce the risk of airborne exposure, consider upgrading your air filters by purchasing a filter with denser material.
-This will increase the ability to trap airborne particles before they reach the air you breathe.
+To reduce the risk of airborne exposure, consider upgrading your the air filters in your air conditioner and furnace.
+Higher density filters will trap airborne particles before they reach the air you breathe.
 Ask your HVAC contractor for the best air filter for your needs.

 Change Your Filter More Often

 A better air filter collects more particles.
 Especially when more of us are staying indoors, our filters will need to be replaced more often.
 If someone in your family is ill, consider changing your filters more frequently to minimize recirculating airborne particles.

 Control Your Home’s Humidity